Medicare Claims & Reimbursement

 Not all physicians accept Original Medicare assignments.
 Your health care services are still covered when you visit doctors, hospitals, labs and other health care providers that do not accept Medicare, but you may have to pay the full cost of the services you receive at the time of your visit.
 Your doctor is responsible for filing a Medicare claim so that you can receive reimbursement for any amount that is the plan's responsibility.

 There is a deadline for filing a Medicare claim.
-The Medicare claim must be filed no later than December 31st of the year after you received the health care service.
-For example, if you went to the doctor on March 1st, 2013, the deadline for filing a Medicare claim will be December 31st, 2014.
+The Medicare claim must be filed no later than one year after you received the health care service.
+For example, if you went to the doctor on March 1st, 2014, the deadline for filing a Medicare claim will be March 1st, 2015.

 Even though it is the doctor's responsibility to file the claim, this action is important to you.
 If you paid the entire bill up front, you cannot receive reimbursement from Medicare until the claim is filed.
 Even smaller claims for which you were responsible for the deductible, the claim must be filed so Medicare can credit your deductible.